CarloLucibello/GraphNeuralNetworks.jl/README.md

 ## Installation

-GraphNeuralNetworks.jl is a registered Julia package.
-You can easily install it through the package manager:
+GraphNeuralNetworks.jl, GNNlib.jl and GNNGraphs.jl are a registered Julia packages.
+You can easily install a package, for example GraphNeuralNetworks.jl, through the package manager :

 ```julia
 pkg> add GraphNeuralNetworks
 ```

 ## Usage

-Usage examples can be found in the [examples](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/examples) and in the [notebooks](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/notebooks) folder.
-Also, make sure to read the [documentation](https://JuliaGraphs.github.io/GraphNeuralNetworks.jl/dev) for a comprehensive introduction to the library.
+Usage examples can be found in the [examples](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/GraphNeuralNetworks/examples) and in the [notebooks](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/GraphNeuralNetworks/notebooks) folder.
+Also, make sure to read the [documentation](https://juliagraphs.org/GraphNeuralNetworks.jl/graphneuralnetworks/) for a comprehensive introduction to the library and the [tutorials](https://juliagraphs.org/GraphNeuralNetworks.jl/tutorials/).

 ## Citing